Each agile framework has its own practices, terminologies, and tactics. In this article, we'll explore each agile framework in depth.

 Scrum is a popular agile framework that focuses on shipping usable software incrementally in short cycles.
 These cycles usually vary from a couple of weeks to a month.

 A scrum team is usually cross functional in nature.
 It consists of a development team which includes QA and design experts if needed.
-In addition to the developers, there are specialised roles such as the product owner and scrum master who form part of the scrum team.
+In addition to the developers, there are specialized roles such as the product owner and scrum master who form part of the scrum team.

 The team scopes down the product to create a sprint (which may last a few weeks).
 The aim is to develop a usable component every sprint and continue to incrementally develop components in further sprints.
 These components come together to form a feature-complete product.